edumor/KipuBankV2/README.md

 KipuBankV2 is a decentralized banking system developed following **Module 3** concepts of the Solidity course.
 The contract enables ETH and ERC20 token deposits and withdrawals with automatic USD conversion using Chainlink oracles, role-based access control, and advanced security features.

-> **⚡ OPTIMIZATION NOTE:** This contract has been fully optimized to eliminate multiple storage access patterns.
-Each function performs only **one read per storage variable**, following Module 3 gas optimization best practices.

 ---

 ## 📝 For Instructor - Module 3 Technical Analysis